mojasp/CompleteMetronome/README.md

 No runtime dependencies except for capacitor for android builds; no backend.
 Everything is html, css and vanilla typescript.

-**Disclaimer**: The proceeding part of this readme, as well as the rest of the codebase, are heavily vibecoded.
+**Disclaimer**: The following part of this readme as well as the rest of the codebase are heavily vibecoded.
 If you read further, know that you are reading the output of a computer program: do not seek structure or meaning.
-I do not advocate the use of LLM's - nothing was learned, no knowledge gained in the developpment of this software.
+I do not advocate the use of LLM's - nothing was learned, no knowledge gained in the developpment of this piece of software.
 In a way, i regret this.
 But I am not a web developer, and my previous metronome app introduced pop-up ads.
-This one will never have them.
+This one will never have ads.

 ## License